caa9/GaCD/CodeBook.md

 As stated in the source documentation, the measured signals have been normalized and bounded within [-1,1].

-When creating data frames, the original variable names have been left unchanged, with two exceptions:

-- variable names have been made syntactically valid and unique
-- variable names with a suffix indicating a dimensional axis have been modified in the subset data frame and the final tidy one, with the axis immediately appended to the variable name root --- e.g., "tBodyAcc-mean()-X" has become "tBodyAccX.mean".

-See **Data Tidying** below for details.
+The original feature variable names have been left mostly unchanged -- See **Data Tidying** below for details.

 ## Data Tidying